-Scots get tired of their food being summarized as haggis, whiskey, deep-fried Mars bars, and shortbread in tartan tins.
+Scots get tired of their food being summarized as haggis, whisky, deep-fried Mars bars, and shortbread in tartan tins.

 Yet there is something to it.
-Haggis is oatmeal and offal, both of which the Scots both eat a lot.
-Scots are very proud of their whisky (which they spell without an "e.)
+Haggis is oats and offal, of which the Scots both eat a lot.
+Scots are very proud of their whisky (which they spell without an “e.)
 And as for shortbread, Scots really do have a sweet tooth.

 In general, Scottish food is seen as being very heavy.
 There are many jokes of it all being “artery clogging.”
 Not even a vegetable such as cabbage is a major player in the Scottish diet.

 Some chefs are championing a Nouveau Scottish “fusion” food — dishes using Scottish ingredients, but prepared using cooking techniques from other cultures such as French, Italian, and Asian.
 These fusion restaurants started to appear in the 1990s.
 Some people thought, though, that it was a case of TTH (“trying too hard”), and that the food came off as too pretentious for the locals to eat — the chef Gordon Ramsay now attributes the failure of his Glasgow restaurant, “Amaryllis”, to that.